zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

   -E, --erasecheck      Erase Check by file
   -p, --program         Program file
   -v, --verify          Verify by file
+  --secure              Blow JTAG security fuse.
+                        Note: This is not reversible, use with care!
+                        Note: Not supported with the simple parallel port adapter (7V source required).

 The order of the above options matters!
 The table is ordered by normal execution order.
 For the options "Epv" a file must be specified.